6 Months Before Relocating Offices

 Get Moving Quotes

 It’s now time for you to get a few quotes from local moving companies.
-Consider what your budget is and try to find a company that works within your budget.
+But, first, consider your budget and try to find a company that works within your budget.

 Compare the cost of moving from at least 3-4 companies.
-This will give you a general idea as to how much the move may cost.
-Work with the moving company that you like the look of the most.
+This will give you a general idea of how much the move may cost.
+Then, work with the moving company that you like the look of the most.
 Do they offer you everything you need?
 Are there any additional services that you have not yet considered?

 Make sure you don’t automatically opt for the cheapest quote.
 This is because the mover may not offer you exactly what you’re looking for.
-They may be the cheapest around but they may also fail to deliver good quality customer service.
-Companies usually have cheap prices for a reason.
+They may be the cheapest around, but they may fail to deliver good quality customer service.
+Companies usually have low prices for a reason.
 Make sure you do your research and eliminate those companies that are too cheap.

 Consider Moving Insurance

-If this does not sound enough then opt for a higher insurance coverage.
-It may cost more but it can ensure that you receive more compensation.
-Get the peace of mind you need so you can move to your new office without worry.
+If this does not sound enough, then opt for higher insurance coverage.
+It may cost more, but it can ensure that you receive more compensation.
+Finally, get the peace of mind you need so you can move to your new office without worry.

 Create a Budget

-Creating a budget will help to prevent you from spending too much money.
-If you have a budget you can also see where you’re able to save some money.
-For example, you may want to hire a team of movers to pack your equipment for you but your employees could do it instead.
+When planning an office move, creating a budget will help to prevent you from spending too much money.
+If you have a budget, you can also see where you can save some money.
+For example, you may want to hire office moving services to pack your equipment for you, but your employees could do it instead.
 Try not to give your employees too much to do on top of their regular work as they may find it hard to juggle everything.

-When you choose to create a budget make sure that you list everything that you need to account for.
-Rather than simply adding ‘Removal company’ write what services you want to pay for and how much you’re willing to pay for them.
+When you choose to create a budget, make sure that you list everything you need to account for.
+Rather than simply adding ‘Removal company,’ write what services you want to pay for and how much you’re willing to pay for them.
 You may also want to consider altering the budget allowance for each section from time to time while working with the same overall budget.

 - Moving materials: $300